+holds pointwise for all $m$.
+The indexing variable of the sequence $(g_m)$ should be clear from the context.
+In certain cases, every element of this sequence may be the same.
+It should also be clear from the context when this occurs.
+All other notation and terminology is explained in detail in Appendix \headref{TerminologyConventionsEtc}. \newsubhead{Acknowledgements}[Acknowledgements] We are grateful to Knut Smoczyk for drawing our attention to this interesting problem.
+We are likewise grateful to Detang Zhou and Andrew Clarke for helpful conversations and their invaluable insights.

-The author is grateful to Knut Smoczyk for drawing this interesting problem to his attention.
-He is likewise grateful to Detang Zhou and Andrew Clarke for helpful conversations and their invaluable insights. \newhead{Grim Surfaces}[GrimSurfaces] \newsubhead{The Large Scale}[TheLargeScale] We define a {\sl Grim surface} to be any unit speed MCF soliton which is a graph over some annulus $A(a,b)$.
-We define a {\sl Grim end} to be a Grim surface which is defined over some unbounded annulus $A(a,\infty)$, and which is invariant by rotation about the $z$-axis.
+The first version of this paper was completed in January 2015 and was circulated amongst experts in the field before publication on arXiv.
+At roughly the same time, \cite{DavilaDelPinoNguyen} was also published on arXiv. \cite{DavilaDelPinoNguyen} proves a weaker result using techniques that do not extend to the case studied in this paper. \newhead{Rotationally Symmetric Grim Surfaces}[GrimSurfaces] \newsubhead{The Large Scale}[TheLargeScale] We define a {\bf Grim surface} to be any unit speed MCF soliton which is a graph over some domain in $\Bbb{R}^2$.
+We define a {\bf Grim end} to be a Grim surface which is defined over some unbounded annulus $A(a,\infty)$.
+These will be studied in more detail in Chapter \headref{GrimEnds}.
+In this section, we study rotationally symmetric Grim surfaces defined over some annulus $A(a,b)$.
 We first recall the general formula for such surfaces.
-Let $u$ be a $C^2$ function defined over some closed interval $[a,b]$ and let $G$ be the surface of revolution generated by rotating its graph about the $z$-axis.
-The principle curvatures of $G$ in the radial and angular directions are respectively
+Let $u$ be a twice differentiable function defined over some closed interval $[a,b]$ and let $\Sigma$ be the surface of revolution generated by rotating its graph about the $z$-axis.
+The principle curvatures of $\Sigma$ in the radial and angular directions are respectively

-where the dot here denotes differentiation with respect to the radial parameter, which we henceforth denote by $r$.
-The vertical component of the upward-pointing unit normal vector over $G$ is
+where $r$ here denotes the radial distance in $A(a,b)$ from the origin, and the subscript $r$ denotes differentiation with respect to this variable.
+The vertical component of the upward-pointing, unit normal vector over $\Sigma$ is